Our Top 10 List: Favourite Extremes of Australia

 1. Biggest Barometer, Denmark, WA

-When we passed though Denmark, Western Australia in 2009 we visited the Visitor Centre as usual, and were surprised to find the largest barometer in the world – the 12.5 metres tall Bert Bolle Barometer.
-We were not sure what it had to do with Denmark, but seeing something that is the biggest in the world gave us a nice feeling.
-Since 2011 it has been removed form the visitor’s centre, and is looking for a new home.
+When we passed through Denmark, Western Australia in 2009 we visited the Visitor Centre as usual and were surprised to find the largest barometer in the world – the 12.5 metres tall Bert Bolle Barometer.
+We were not sure what it had to do with Denmark but seeing something that is the biggest in the world gave us a nice feeling.
+Since 2011 it has been removed from the visitor’s centre and is looking for a new home.

 2. Smallest Church

 The Saint Nicholas Church in Australind, built in the 1840s, is the smallest church in Western Australia.

 3. Biggest Shark